 Membership of AIA takes the form of yearly subscriptions.
-All members benefit from the following advantages:

-1. An online profile visible on the AIA website

-2. 500 euro reduction on the European Mediation training for

-Practitioners of Justice (EMTPJ)

-3. Access to the AIA library

-4. Discounts for a large number of AIA events

-5. Complimentary access to the full text of Arbitration and Dispute resolution multi-jurisdictional guides published by Practical Law.
+All members benefit from the following advantages: - 1.
+An online profile visible on the AIA website - 2.
+500 euro reduction on the European Mediation training for Practitioners of Justice (EMTPJ) - 3.
+Access to the AIA library - 4.
+Discounts for a large number of AIA events - 5.
+Complimentary access to the full text of Arbitration and Dispute resolution multi-jurisdictional guides published by Practical Law.
 Follow the following link for details and to fill in our online form at the bottom of our Membership page to sign up for 2014.

-Follow AIA on Twitter!

-Unsubscribe from this newsletter
+AIA Recommends to Attend Negotiare offers negotiation training and consulting for your negotiation and decision making processes.
+Customized Negotiare programs provide organizations with the necessary tools to successfully accomplish every negotiation or decision-making.
+Our unique Negotiare approach is the culmination of extensive research in the fields of negotiation, conflict analysis and resolution enhancement.
+The Negotiare team combines application-centered, academic knowledge with extensive practical experience, rendering effective and durable results for your organization.
+Negotiare surpasses a mere transfer of skills and focuses on the essence of human interaction.
+Negotiare trains you to acquire the principal attitude or mindset on which the tricks of the trade are founded, allowing you to master your own negotiation.
+For more information: www.negotiare.be or contact Alexandra De Nil: 02 223 28 31 - info@negotiare.be Follow AIA on Twitter!

+@arbitrationadr